 Table 2, below, lists the pay disparity for each pay locality.
 Table 2 also derives the recommended local comparability payments under 5 U.S.C.
-5304(a)(3)(I) for 2007 based on the pay disparities, and it shows the disparities that would remain if the recommended payments were adopted.
+5304(a)(3)(I) for 2008 based on the pay disparities, and it shows the disparities that would remain if the recommended payments were adopted.

-Table 2 includes locality pay areas for Buffalo, Phoenix, and Raleigh.
-Since data for these three locations are still used as part of the salary survey data for the RUS locality pay area, we have adjusted the RUS area disparity to net out these three areas.
-The adjusted RUS pay disparity is the original RUS disparity adjusted to remove Buffalo, Phoenix, and Raleigh by weighting the individual location pay disparities by GS base payroll in each area.
+Table 2 includes the Buffalo locality pay area.
+Since data for Buffalo are still used as part of the salary survey data for the RUS locality pay area, we have adjusted the RUS area pay disparity to net out Buffalo.
+The table also includes the Indianapolis locality pay area where the pay disparity is below that for the RUS locality pay area.
+Based on the recommendations of the Federal Salary Council, we have combined the pay disparities for Indianapolis and RUS in a cost neutral fashion, but will continue Indianapolis as a separate locality pay area.
+The Council and the Pay Agent will review salary survey data for Indianapolis again next year.
+The adjusted RUS pay disparity is the original RUS disparity adjusted to remove Buffalo and add Indianapolis by weighting the individual location pay disparities by GS base payroll in each area.
 The "RUS-adjusted disparity" column shows the adjusted RUS pay disparity.

 The law requires comparability payments only in localities where the pay disparity exceeds 5 percent; the goal was to reduce local pay disparities to no more than 5 percent over a 9-year period (5 U.S.C.
 5304(a)(3)(I)).
 The "Disparity to Close" shown in Table 2 represents the pay disparity to be closed in each area based on the 5 percent remaining disparity threshold.
 The "Locality Payment" shown in the table represents 100 percent of the disparity to close.
 The last column shows the pay disparity that would remain in each area if the indicated payments were made.
-For example, in Atlanta, the 31.39 percent pay disparity would be reduced to 5.00 percent if the locality rate were increased to 25.13 percent (131.39/125.13-1) X 100 = 5.00 percent).
+For example, in Atlanta, the 38.50 percent pay disparity would be reduced to 5.00 percent if the locality rate were increased to 31.90 percent (138.50/131.90-1) X 100 = 5.00 percent).

-The actual remaining pay disparity as of January 2007 may differ from the calculations above for two reasons.
-First, Federal pay will have increased by the amount of the across-the-board increases that become effective in January 2006 and January 2007.
-Second, non-Federal pay will have increased by some amount from March 2005 to January 2007.
+The actual remaining pay disparity as of January 2008 may differ from the calculations above for two reasons.
+First, Federal pay will have increased by the amount of the across-the-board increases that become effective in January 2007 and January 2008.
+Second, non-Federal pay will have increased by some amount from March 2006 to January 2008.
 For the purpose of this report, we assume that future changes in Federal and non-Federal pay will effectively cancel each other out and that the pay disparities will remain about the same.